raigovilur/masters-thesis/solution/protocol_testbed/grapher/result/20210826-data-stream/README.md

 5. decrypt the received record
 6. Read t1 from the record
 7. **Get system clock (t2)**
-8. calculate t2 - t1, that is latency I measured
+8. calculate t2 - t1, that is the latency I measured

 ### How CPU usage is measured